cyishere/zhouzhou-rocks/src/pages/posts/doctor-who-legend-of-the-sea-devils-borrowed-madame-ching.md

 ---
-layout: "@/layouts/PostLayout.astro"
+layout: '@/layouts/PostLayout.astro'
-date: 2022-06-06T21:51:11.000+08:00
+date: 2022-06-06T13:51:11.000Z
-title: "Doctor Who: Legend Of The Sea Devils Borrowed Madame Ching"
+title: 'Doctor Who: Legend Of The Sea Devils Borrowed Madame Ching'
-excerpt:
+excerpt: >-
-  "Asian female leaders’ story is one of my favourite areas to create.
+  Asian female leaders’ story is one of my favourite areas to create.
 I am writing a story about Madame Ching.
 Well, technically, I'm adapting her story.
+When I watched Doctor Who:  Legend of the Sea Devils, I want to leave some notes of adaptation.
-  When I watched Doctor Who:  Legend of the Sea Devils, I want to leave some notes of adaptation."
+cover: /assets/images/doctor-who-legend-of-the-sea-devils-poseter.jpeg
-cover: "/assets/images/doctor-who-legend-of-the-sea-devils-poseter.jpeg"
+coverAlt: 'Some personality hasn''t been emphasized, like Madam Ching''s leadership ability'
-coverAlt: Some personality hasn't been emphasized, like Madam Ching's leadership ability
+_template: post_layout
 ---

 For the past year, I've been researching Madame Ching Shih's life.
 Many of her stories were written by persons who were not Chinese.
 I gathered precise details to piece together her "Legend" life.
 In that society, she was an extraordinary lady, full of energy and drive.
 I've learned more about her struggles thanks to the history I've read.